dbgutalca/PathDB/README.md

 A path restrictor clause allows to filter the paths computed by a query.
 It is important to mention that WALK is a dangerous option when a graph contains cycles as a query evaluation can be infinite.

+If no semantic is specified in the query, PathDB applies the **TRAIL** semantic by default.

 ##### 3. PathPattern (required)
 It is defined as follows: